 1: Check Apple Music Status

 Visit the Apple System Status page or Apple System Status in Another location to ensure the Apple Music is actively working and there is no issue from Apple’s end.
 Often, the Apple Services undergo maintenance; in that case, wait until the Music App resumes.
-If Apple Music has Green Label, it is working, and if Yellow or Red Label, it is under maintenance.
+If Apple Music has a Green Label, it is working, and if it has a Yellow or Red Label, it is under maintenance.

 2: Force Quit Apple Music App

 Music on Mac keeps crashing on macOS 12 Monterey or M1 Mac?
-Force quitting the Music App might resolve the Music App Freezing, Lagging, and Unresponsive issues.
+Restarting the Music App on Mac might resolve the freezing, Lagging, and Unresponsive issues.

 1. Click on the Apple Logo icon on a Mac computer.